-- 1. All Workers shall be qualified and trained in their respective job assignments; - 2.
-All Workers shall undergo occupational safety and health orientation and training; - 3.
-All Workers shall immediately report any observed unsafe condition, incident and accident in accordance with the established company safety reporting procedures and guidelines; - 4.
-All Workers shall be required to wear appropriate and prescribed PPE in accordance with Section III.A.2 hereof; - 5.
-Only Authorized Personnel shall conduct repairs and calibration to any plant equipment and instruments; - 6.
-All power plants shall establish work procedures for: - i.
-Start-up and Shut-down: - ii.
-Emergency; - iii.
-Normal and Abnormal Operation; and - iv.
-Operation and Maintenance Work for for Electrical, mechanical, Instrumentation and communication equipment.
+1. All Workers shall be qualified and trained in their respective job assignments;

+- 2. All Workers shall undergo occupational safety and health orientation and training:

+- 3. All Workers shall immediately report any observed unsafe condition, incident and accident in accordance with the established company safety reporting procedures and guidelines;

+- 4. All Workers shall be required to wear appropriate and prescribed PPE in accordance with Section III.A.2 hereof:

+- 5. Only Authorized Personnel shall conduct repairs and calibration to any plant equipment and instruments;

+- 6. All power plants shall establish work procedures for:

+- i.
+Start-up and Shut-down:

+- ii.
+Emergency;

+- iii.
+Normal and Abnormal Operation; and

+- iv.
+Operation and Maintenance Work for the following:

+- Pressure Vessel:

+- Pumps;

+- Condensers;

+- Cooling Towers;

+- Turbines and Generators:

+- Electrical and Instrumentation; and

+- Fans and blowers.